railsjazz/rails_charts/README.md

 ### Loading Themes

-Themes can be loaded as shown in example above.
+Themes can be loaded as shown in examples above.
 However, in some cases where themes are included in environment where `this` does not point to `window`, you might get errors.
 In that case, you can use loadTheme helper to load themes by name.
 For example, instead of